LarisantosIT/osTicket-Installation/README.md

 <p>
 </p>
 <p>
-Ok, welcome to my first tutorial!
-First things first we will have to create a Virtual machine using the Microsoft Azure portal.
-We will be using a VM which is a remote computer.
-We are using a VM in order to protect our physical machine just in case something breaks.
-Create a resource group and title it "osTicket".
-Afterwards create a VM with 2-4 CPUs.
-In this example I will be using 4 CPUs.
+To begin we will use Microsoft Azure to create a virtual machine.
+A virtual machine or VM for short is used in order to protect our pc just in case something malfunctions.
+Create a resource group and name it "osTicket".
+Afterwards create a VM with atleast 2 CPUs.

  <img src="https://i.imgur.com/OPaIGoN.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
 <p>
 </p>
-<p>Next simply connect to your newly created VM using RDP using the public IPv4 address.
-If you are a Mac user you will have to download Microsoft RDP.
+<p>Next you will want to ensure connectiving to your new VM.
+To do so open up Remote Desktop and input the public IP address of your VM which can be found in Azure.
 </p>
 <img src="https://i.imgur.com/uLVKzxS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>